zotonic/zotonic/doc/user-guide/datamodel.rst

 Edges are nothing more than connections between two resources.
 Each edge is labeled, with a so-called :term:`predicate`.

+By default, Zotonic comes with a set of categories and predicates that makes sense for typical websites.

+You can extend the built-in domain model by adding your own categories and predicates.

 This manual describes the data model and its related database table in depth.

 .. _guide-datamodel-example: